Staff Time Off and Leave

 Paid Time Off Charged to Sick Accruals

-Employees are able to use sick time off for several reasons which are identified below.
+Employees may use accrued sick time off for several reasons which are identified below.
 Absence requests for sick time off should be submitted in UNI Works with the appropriate reason selected.

-Injury at Work (Self) - Time missed due to work injury or illness.
+Absence due to a work-related injury or illness.
 Absence Type > Time Off > Sick > Work Comp (Sick/Injury)

-Adoption - A newly adoptive parent is entitled to use up to 40 hours of sick time off per occurrence, or a pro-rated part time equivalent.
+Absences for up to 40 hours of sick time off (or pro-rated equivalent) when you adopt a child.
 Absence Type > Time Off > Sick > Adoption

-Pallbearer - Staff may use up to one day (8 hours) of accrued sick time off per occurrence, or a pro-rated part time equivalent, when serving as a pallbearer or funeral attendant for someone who is not a member of their immediate family.
+Absence of up to eight hours or pro-rated part-time equivalent when you serve as a pallbearer or funeral attendant for someone who is not a member of your immediate family.
 Absence Type > Time Off > Sick > Pallbearer

 Catastrophic Leave Program